xaman27x/Cipheria/README.md

 # Cipheria
-Are you trying to search for any information or just trying to solve any problem?
+Are you trying to search for any information or just trying to solve a tedious problem?
 Well Cipheria does it all!
 A Full Stack AI ChatBot built via Flutter and Firebase, harnessing the power of Google's All New Gemini (LLM Model).

 ## Key Features: